 File upload exercises,

-If no feature makes sense, and it is a pure development or test improvement, we use the term “
+If the change is not visible to end users, or it is a pure development or test improvement, we use the term “

 Everything else belongs to the

 After the colon, there should be a verbal form that is understandable by end users and non-technical persons, because this will automatically become part of the release notes.

 The text should be short, non-capitalized (except the first word) and should include the most important keywords.
 Do not repeat the feature if it is possible.

 We generally distinguish between bugfixes (the verb “Fix”) and improvements (all kinds of verbs) in the release notes.
 This should be immediately clear from the title.

 “Allow instructors to delete submissions in the participation detail view”

 “Fix an issue when clicking on the start exercise button”

 “Add the possibility for instructors to define submission policies”

 Limit yourself to one functionality per pull request.